whosonfirst/whosonfirst-cookbook/definition/deprecated_vs_cessation.md

 **Remember**: cessation dates have a specific meaning; it represents the date that a place ceased to exist or was replaced by something else.
 Deprecated dates should be used when it has been decided that a place was never represented correctly to begin with.

+## Simply put...

+The `edtf:deprecated` property should be used as a default when updating a record that is no longer current.
+Use the `edtf:cessation` property only if the record has a "hard" end date.

 ## See also

 - https://github.com/whosonfirst/whosonfirst-dates